 General guidance regarding eligible services and/or connected devices can be found on the FAQs for the COVID-19 Telehealth Program - see questions 26-30.

 COVID-19 Telehealth Program funding will provide eligible health care providers support to purchase telecommunications, information services, and connected devices necessary to provide telehealth services to patients in response to the coronavirus pandemic.
 The Program will fund only devices (e.g., pulse oximetry, blood pressure monitoring devices, etc.) that are themselves connected, and will not fund unconnected devices that patients can use at home and then manually report the results to their medical professional.
 Connected devices may include devices with Bluetooth or Wi-Fi connectivity, including devices that connect to a consumer’s phone, for example.
 Devices for which funding is requested must be integral to patient care.

-Examples of eligible services and connected devices that COVID-19 Telehealth Program applicants may seek funding for include:
+Below are examples of eligible services and connected devices that COVID-19 Telehealth Program applicants may seek funding for:

 - Telecommunications Services: Voice services, for health care providers or their patients.

 - Information Services: Internet connectivity services for health care providers or their patients; remote patient monitoring platforms and services; patient reported outcome platforms; store and forward services, such as asynchronous transfer of patient images and data for interpretation by a physician; platforms and services to provide synchronous video consultation.

 - Connected Devices/Equipment: Tablets, smart phones, or connected devices to receive connected care services at home (e.g., broadband-enabled blood pressure monitors; pulse oximetry monitors) for patient or health care provider use; or telemedicine kiosks/carts for health care provider sites.